Mexico starts giving first shots of Pfizer-BioNtech vaccine

 Assistant Health Secretary Hugo López-Gatell waxed poetic, saying, “Today the stage of the epidemic and its treatment changes, to a ray of hope.”

-Zoé Robledo, director of Mexico’s social security system, called it “an forgettable Christmas.
+Zoé Robledo, director of Mexico’s social security system, called it “an unforgettable Christmas.
 We are sure this is going to be the beginning of the end of the pandemic.”

-Other medical personnel also began getting the shots in the cities of Toluca and Queretaro.
+Other doctors and nurses rolled up their sleeves in the chill morning air at outside vaccination stations in the cities of Toluca and Queretaro.
+The country’s 1.4 million health workers will be the first to get the shots, followed by the elderly, those with underlying health conditions that make them more vulnerable to the disease, and teachers.

 Foreign Relations Secretary Marcelo Ebrard said Mexico was the first country in Latin America to get the vaccine, though others were close behind.

+Argentina plans to become the first country in Latin America to administer the Russian vaccine starting next week.
+It won’t yet be given to people older than 60 due to a lack of testing data.

+Argentine Health Secretary Ginés González García vowed the Russian vaccine was safe and said it could be used on those 60 and older once Russian authorities certify it.
+He said 5 million more doses were expected to arrive in January.

-While Mexico got only 3,000 doses arrived in the first shipment Wednesday, Ebrard said about 53,000 more doses would arrive by Tuesday, about 1.4 million doses in January and a total of about 11.75 million by mid-year.
+While Mexico got only 3,000 doses of the Pfizer vaccine in the first shipment Wednesday, Ebrard said about 53,000 more doses would arrive by Tuesday, about 1.4 million doses in January and a total of about 11.75 million by mid-year.

 Ebrard said two vaccines are currently undergoing Phase 3 studies in Mexico and another three are awaiting approval to start.

-Other countries around the region are engaged in testing several vaccines, in studies that involve tens of thousands of volunteers across the region.
+Other countries around the region are engaged in testing several vaccines, in studies that involve tens of thousands of volunteers.

+Latin America has been among the regions hardest hit by the pandemic.

+Mexico reported over 1.35 test-confirmed cases so far and 120,311 deaths, the fourth-highest toll in the world.
+However, estimates based on excess deaths this year suggest Mexico’s real death toll is closer to 180,000.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.